San Leandro Frequently Asked Questions

 I’m moving and have an entire pantry full of food I can’t use.
 I’d hate for it to go to waste- any suggestions?

 Good for you.
-There’s too much need to throw away food.
+Please do not throw away edible food.
 Visit the Alameda County Food Bank to pass on your bounty.

 I’m looking for basic waste reduction and recycling information.
 Any good sites to visit?